fazliddinxamdamov/fazliddinxamdamov/README.md

   <br>

-- I’m currently working as Java Backend Developer.
-- I’m currently exploring Java with a big interest in Web Developing and Microservices.
+- I’m currently exploring Java and other languages with a big interest in Web Developing, Back-End sevices and Microservices.
 - Ask me about anything, I love to answer!
 <!-- - Gitlab: https://gitlab.com/fazliddinxamdamov102 -->
 - More: <a href = "https://www.fazliddin.com"> fazliddin.com </a>